'Budgie Smugglers': A Scandalous History of Speedos

 The men were wearing Speedos.
 A beach inspector called the police, and the men were promptly arrested for indecent exposure.

 A magistrate declined to pursue the matter, citing the fact that the men weren’t guilty of public nudity because no pubic hair was showing.
-But the ensuing publicity did wonders for Speedo.
-The company had been around for decades, but now it was set to become as synonymous with tight-fitting swim trunks as Kleenex is with tissues.
+But the ensuing publicity did wonders for the Speedo brand.
+The company had been around for decades at that point, but now it was set to become as synonymous with tight-fitting swim trunks as Kleenex is with tissues.
 Sometimes referred to as “budgie smugglers,” the Speedo would soon spread across the globe.

 A Tight Fit